-When saving a layout window to a layered PDF, each frame (such as map frame and legend frame) becomes a layer in the PDF.
+Select to save layers for a map, as shown in the MapInfo Professional Layer Control window, to the PDF file.
+When saving a layout window, each frame, such as map frame and legend frame, becomes a layer in the PDF.